puzzlelang/puzzlelang.github.io/README.md

 ## Modules

-The puzzle language is based upon an open module ecosystem.
+The PUZZLE language is based on an open module ecosystem.

-Each module is designed to archieve a specific (mostly domain-specific) goal and brings it's own syntax.
+Each module is designed to archieve a specific goal and comes with it's own syntax.
-Any puzzle script can use multiple modules, loaded from a remote server or a local file.
+Any PUZZLE script can use multiple modules, loaded from a remote server or a local file.

 ```puzzle
 // remove module